joao-carloto/FireRobot/README.md

 FireRobot
 =========

-WARNING!
-This extension will not work from Firefox 47 onwards.
-This is due to the depreceation and removal of the FUEL library.
-Current alternatives to this library would not support the full range of functinallity that this extension corrently provides.
+<strong>WARNING!</strong> This extension will not work from Firefox 47 onward.
+This is due to the deprecation and removal of the FUEL library.
+Current alternatives to this library would not support the full range of functionality that this extension currently provides.
 <br/>
 Also, the extension current implementation makes it incompatible with the Firefox signing system.
-Basicly, once you run a test from the extension, a file is written into the extension folder and the signature becomes invalid.
+Basically, once you run a test from the extension, a file is written into the extension folder and the signature becomes invalid.
 <br/>
 If you still want to use this extension I advise to downgrade to Firefox 45 or lower and disable signature verification by going to about:config and setting xpinstall.signatures.required to false.
 Details can be found here: https://wiki.mozilla.org/Add-ons/Extension_Signing.
 Beware that this change will impact the verification of all installed extensions.